recvfrom/clamav-faq/faq/faq-troubleshoot.md

 * I'm running ClamAV on a lot of clients on my local network.
 Can I serve the cvd files from a local server so that each client doesn't have to download them from your servers?

 >Sure, there are two possible solutions.
+>

->>If you want to take advantage of incremental updates, install a proxy server and then configure your freshclam clients to use it (watch for the HTTPProxyServer parameter in man freshclam.conf).
+> 1. If you want to take advantage of incremental updates, install a proxy server and then configure your freshclam clients to use it (watch for the HTTPProxyServer parameter in man freshclam.conf).

->>The second possible solution is to configure a local webserver on one of your machines (say machine1.mylan) and let freshclam download the *.cvd files from http://database.clamav.net to the webserver's DocumentRoot.
-Finally, change freshclam.conf on your clients so that it reads:
+>2.
+The second possible solution is to configure a local webserver on one of your machines (say machine1.mylan) and let freshclam download the \*.cvd files from http://database.clamav.net to the webserver's DocumentRoot.
+Finally, change freshclam.conf on your clients so that it reads:   `DatabaseMirror machine1.mylan`.
- __DatabaseMirror machine1.mylan__
 First the database will be downloaded to the local webserver and then the other clients on the network will update their copy of the database from it.
-For this to work, you have to add __ScriptedUpdates off__ on all of your machines!
+For this to work, you have to add `ScriptedUpdates off` on all of your machines!

 * I can't wait for you to update the database!
 I need to use the new signature NOW!